 - 2.5 per cent

 If you’re an expat living in countries like New Zealand, Canada, India, Thailand and South Africa, you will unfortunately be excluded from the yearly state pension increase.

 It’s worth noting that expats can get their state pension uprated to the current rate if they return to the UK (even if only temporarily), but unfortunately many elderly pensioners cannot afford to make the journey due to health reasons and potential travel expenses.

 In some unfortunate cases, World War 2 veterans who now live abroad in Commonwealth countries such as Australia and Canada are receiving as little as £25 per week – despite contributing to UK national insurance throughout their lives.

 John Duffy, Chairman of the International Consortium of British Pensioners, said: “These pensioners have suffered discrimination from the UK government because of their new country of residence.”

 What to do next?

-Brite Advisors can only deal with private and company pension transfers and cannot help with state pensions.
-However, if you are an expat living abroad who does want to transfer your private pension overseas to your new country of residence, you can contact Brite Advisors here.
+Brite can only deal with private and company pension transfers and cannot help with state pensions.
+However, if you are an expat living abroad who does want to transfer your private pension overseas to your new country of residence, you can contact Brite here.